Mail Attachments in B2C Commerce Cloud

 TLDR; Solution

-For the people who want a quick solution to their attachment problem without much reading work, here you go!
+For those who want a quick solution to their attachment problem without extensive reading, here you go!

 Controller